carlhelin/major-project/README.md

 ## Fine-tuned model installation

-Since git only allows 100MB of files, go to this [link](https://drive.google.com/drive/folders/1ZvDsY_5Ot0U8rd1DjiWkZdLfSVPIiOw-?usp=drive_link) and put the files in the `fine-tune/models/` directory, then you should be able to run the fine-tuned model in `fine-tune/bert_results.ipynb`.
+[Link](https://drive.google.com/drive/folders/1ZvDsY_5Ot0U8rd1DjiWkZdLfSVPIiOw-?usp=drive_link).
+Since git only allows 100MB of files, go to the link, download the folder, put the whole folder in the `fine-tune/models/` directory, then you should be able to run the fine-tuned model in `fine-tune/bert_results.ipynb`.

 ## Installation